 What makes largest cruise ships so special?
 Is it their size?
 Would traveling on the these ships be the ultimate, ideal holiday for anybody?
-Cruise ships are getting bigger and larger, accommodating more passengers, more crew and eventually more facilities.
+Cruise ships are getting bigger and larger, accommodating more passengers, more crew and eventually more facilities and has a anti piracy maritime security.
 It’s not a boat anymore – it’s a floating city of it’s own.
 And as with any other type of holiday, cruises are gathering their own fans – people, who like this type of holiday and are willing to pack their bags and spend money on these huge floating machines.
+You can navigate to this website to learn more about the various services offered along with its price packages.
 The largest cruise ships of today are not just bigger, more powerful and full of entertainment – they are also independent, self-sufficient and have incredibly high return for investors!
 Let’s look at 5 of the biggest cruise ships and what makes them special.

 1. Harmony of the Seas – the largest cruise ships

 Since it has been delivered in May 2016, Harmony of the Seas is the among the largest cruise ships and most advanced cruise ship in the World!
 The ship offers ton of entertainment for young and old!
 Kids will love 3 water slides.
 There are two rock climbing walls, surf simulators.
 For clever minds there is escape room type of entertainment called “Puzzle Break: Escape the Rubicon”.
+Make your team building activities so much more interesting with Lock Busters Game.
 Of course, a cruise ship wouldn’t be perfect without great dining – Harmony of the Seas offers 20 spots with something for everyone.
 First reviews are very positive – but be prepared to find yourself in the middle of a theme park with 5400 other passengers around you.
 This means crowded pool areas on sea days!
 Are you getting easily seasick?
 Try this wrist band, it really helps!
 Also, as the ship has just been released, there were some minor technical issues, but nothing critical.
 The staff is very friendly and helpful!

 2. Allure of the Seas